j3rryl/task-tracker/README.md

-# Movie Factions
+# Task Tracker

-A Next.js project to explore and select different factions within various movie universes, such as Harry Potter (Muggles and Wizards).
+A Next.js project to manage tasks.

 ## Table of Contents